theotrama/dns-resolver/article/article.md

 In order to play around with the DNS you can either use `nslookup` or `dig` or you can try out a small web app I built that documents the process of resolving a domain.
-You can go to [domainNameResolver](http://139.162.170.221/static) and paste any domain into the search field.
+You can go to https://domain-name-resolver.fly.dev and paste any domain into the search field.
 From that you will get back the corresponding IPs and all the steps the DNS resolver took to resolve the domain you asked for.

-## Additional resources
+## References

 If you love to try out Erlang yourself I can only highly recommend the introduction book by the language's founders https://erlang.org/download/erlang-book-part1.pdf.
 Other great articles on domain name resolution